openpaygo/metrics/API Specs.md

 * **from_datetime:** Datetime in ISO 8601 format for the beginning of the time for which you want the historical data.
 * **to_datetime:** Datetime in ISO 8601 format for the beginning of the time for which you want the historical data.

 **Description:** You can use this route to get a collection of device data from a server.
+This route is very useful for debugging when testing devices.

-**Expected Content: **A Main Object matching the Main Object Data Structure.
+**Expected Content:** A Device Request Object matching the Device Request Object Data Structure.
 A server will always return it in the Simple format.

 ### Register Device Data Format